In this project by composer and educator Kay Charlton, we offer a step-by-step guide to creating a song as a class.

-Play the song to the class; show the word cloud while it is playing – which sections can you hear?
+Play the song to the class, and show the word cloud while it is playing – which sections can you hear?

-With your class, discuss which section is which in the song - it is built quite simply in repeating eight bar sections:
+With your class, discuss which section is which in the song – it is built from repeating eight-bar sections:

 What can you hear?
 What about the texture – how many instruments are playing?
 Listen to how the song builds up in the introduction.
 What is the hook – the bit that sticks in your head?
 In fact, this song doesn’t have a ‘middle 8’ (a contrasting section, usually eight bars, that adds variety).